-- The CST, RCS and RD provide chapter-specific guidance and perspective, while the Director of Member Services, Director: Standards and Director: Chapter Advancement provide consistency and consultation, as they participate in ALL Decision Group calls. - The CST will send an email to any member of the Decision Group with updates as decisions are made by the majority of the Decision Group, if they were not present/unable to attend the call. - The CST will also provide information to other key stakeholders as outlined in the Crisis Communication Procedure so all appropriate parties remain informed of any pertinent developments. - The CST will also provide information to the FSA/University point of contact, if deemed appropriate, so all relevant parties remain informed of any pertinent developments.
+- The SCDS/CDS, RCS and RD provide chapter-specific guidance and perspective, while the Director of Member Services, Director: Chapter Support and Director: Chapter Advancement provide context to larger conversations and goals.
+These roles can be consulted and included in the Tier 1 Decision Group calls as needed. - The SCDS/CDS will send an email to any member of the Decision Group with updates as decisions are made by the majority of the Decision Group, if they were not present/unable to attend the call. - The SCDS/CDS will also provide information to other key stakeholders as outlined in the Crisis Communication Procedure so all appropriate parties remain informed of any pertinent developments. - The SCDS/CDS will also provide information to the FSA/University point of contact, if deemed appropriate, so all relevant parties remain informed of any pertinent developments.